domRiddle/ASF/Localization.md

 If you have a problem with particular translation, e.g. you do not know how to translate it, approved translation is incorrect, you need more specific context, or likewise, please post a comment under specific string, and mark it with [X] Issue.

 **Please avoid using issue mark if you do not need technical/development explanation or admin action**.
-You're free to use comments for discussion related to translation of given string, but issue should be used only when you need further technical explanation or admin correction, and it will typically involve somebody who do not even speak the language you're translating to, so please stick with English when writing issue comment (so we can understand what the issue is).
+You're free to use comments for discussion related to translation of given string, but issue should be used only when you need further technical explanation or admin correction, and it will typically involve somebody who does not even speak the language you're translating to, so please stick with English when writing issue comment (so we can understand what the issue is).

 There are currently 4 supported type of issues:
 - General question - for everything else that doesn't fit any issue below.
 In general this type **should be avoided**, as if your problem does not fit, then it's very likely **not** a translation issue.
 Still, this option is available here for all other cases.